Contact:

-The term roof load capacity describes all loads acting on a roof—permanent, variable, or temporary.
+The term roof load capacity describes all loads acting on a roof – permanent, variable, or temporary.
 In the practice of concrete demolition, strip-out, and cutting, roof load capacity plays a central role as soon as equipment, tools, or materials are moved, stored, or deployed on roof surfaces.
-Especially when working with concrete demolition shears, stone and concrete splitters, as well as hydraulic power units, careful load planning is essential so that the structural system, waterproofing, and build-ups are safely stressed.
+Especially when working with concrete demolition shears, stone and concrete splitters, as well as hydraulic power units, careful load planning is essential so that the structural system, waterproofing, and build-ups remain within safe limits.
+In temporary works, the term is also used in the sense of roof load-bearing capacity and covers the combined effects of construction and environmental actions over time.

 Types of roof loads and load cases in deconstruction practice

 On real construction sites, roof loads are rarely distributed homogeneously.
 In addition to permanent superimposed loads (green roof build-up, gravel), short-term increased point and strip loads arise during concrete demolition and strip-out, for example from hydraulic power packs, concrete demolition shears, stone split cylinders, or transported components.
 These loads can be planned if bearing areas are enlarged, load paths secured, and the load duration limited.
-For assessment, reserve capacity, load distribution, and weather influences must be considered together.
+For assessment, reserve capacity, load distribution, and weather influences must be considered together, paying particular attention to edge and corner zones, penetrations, and transitions to parapets.

-Load categories: From self-weight to temporary construction site load
+Load categories: From self-weight to temporary construction site loads

 For planning work on roof surfaces, it is helpful to record loads systematically:

-- Permanent loads: Self-weight of roof girders, reinforced concrete slabs, insulation, waterproofing, surfacing, build-ups (domelights, services equipment).
+• Permanent loads: Self-weight of roof girders, reinforced concrete slabs, insulation, waterproofing, surfacing, build-ups (dome lights, service equipment).

-- Extraordinary actions: Rare events that are usually considered only in special verifications.
+• Extraordinary actions: Rare events that are usually considered only in special verifications; may include impact, exceptional temperature actions, or seismic effects where relevant.

 Roof load capacity in concrete demolition and special deconstruction